alan-turing-institute/REG-handbook/content/docs/contributing/getting_started.md

 cd REG-handbook
 ```

-The `--recurse-submodules` flag is important as the handbooks theme is included
+The `--recurse-submodules` flag is important as the handbook's theme is included
 as a [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules)

 ## Serve the handbook locally